vivekkairi/run-gemini-cli/workflows/pr-review/README.md

 - **Issue Comments**: When a comment on a PR contains `@gemini-cli /review`
 - **Manual Dispatch**: Via the GitHub Actions UI ("Run workflow")

+## Interaction Flow

+The workflow follows a clear, multi-step process to handle review requests:

 ```mermaid
 flowchart TD
     subgraph Triggers